sammyshakes/solana-points-ts/README.md

    const ADMIN_KEYPAIR_FILE = 'admin_keypair.json';
    ```

    Remember to update any hardcoded admin addresses in your test scripts or documentation to use the new address.

    **Important:**

-- Never share your `admin_keypair.json` file or upload it to public repositories.
-This file contains your private key and should be kept secure at all times.
    - The new admin wallet will not have any of the token balances or mints associated with the previous admin wallet.
 You may need to recreate your brands and mint new tokens after switching to a new admin wallet.

+## Notes

+- All operations are performed on the Solana devnet.
+Do not use real funds.
+- The included admin wallet (`admin_keypair.json`) is for testing purposes only.
+- The `brand_mints.json` file will be created in the project root directory to store information about created brand mints.
+- Make sure the admin wallet has sufficient SOL to perform operations.
+- Replace `GWbuU4p4arBy14MLKDMYoQQoWiHzn93B2WdAw72nbyBM` as the admin wallet address when using these commands.